chips03/go-todo-lite/README.md

 # go-todo-lite
-Simple Restful API for todo list using Golang and SQLite
+Simple Restful API for todo list using Golang and SQLite.
+Using fiber as HTTP Server and GORM to interact with the database.